-3. Type Y: and press Enter for switching to Y drive.
+Type Y: and press Enter to switch to Y drive.
 Navigate to another folder by giving this command: cd EFI\Microsoft\Boot\Fonts.
 Type del *.* to delete font files.
 Also, when asked for confirmation by the system, press Y and hit Enter to continue.

 Don’t miss out –

 1. First, Press the Windows key +R together.
 In the Run window that comes up, type diskmgmt.msc and hit Enter.

 2. Now, select the System Reserve partition and Right-Click on it.

 3. Then Select Change Drive Letter and Paths.
 Then Select Add.
 Enter Y for the drive letter.
 Then Click on OK.

 4. Press the Windows Key.
 Type cmd in the search box.
 Also, right-click the Command Prompt Option from the menu and select the Run as administrator option from the list.

 In the Command Prompt Window, type Y: and hit enter to switch to that drive.
 Then, navigate to the fonts folder by typing cd Boot\Fonts.
 After the above step, type the following command and hit enter: